 In late 2011 my friend TJ Beyer put four machines at a new bar called Vitus in Oakland.
 I decided I’d had enough of the big show tournaments for the time being and started focusing on the local scene.

 For most of 2012 I ran tournaments twice a month at Vitus.
 This was a great arrangement: the bar kicked in with free food and drink, TJ always took care of the games and I just had to show up and run the event.
 The tournaments were popular enough that TJ added a fifth and then a sixth game.
 We even held an ACDC launch party, which was also our best turnout – 48 players on a Wednesday.
 Sadly, Vitus closed due to internal politics with the owner-partners.

-I’ve run over 40 tournaments but the best tournament to date was Pin a Go Go 2011.
-My goal was to run something that was laid back, social and fun, because that’s the vibe of the show.
-Nearly half the entrants were playing in their first tournament ever, and a first-timer named Dave Easterla, beat the pros to win the whole event, coming back from the last qualifying spot to win the finals.
+I’ve run over 50 tournaments but the best tournament to date was Pin a Go Go 2011.
+My goal was to run something laid back, social and fun, because that’s the vibe of the show.
+Nearly half the entrants were playing in their first tournament ever, and a first-timer named Dave Easterla, beat the “pros” to win the whole event, coming back from the last qualifying spot to win the finals.

 Above: Since I’m a geek, I’m required to be at least somewhat into video games.
 I built this Street Fighter stick to play HD Remix on the Playstation.